AdamOss88/Raw-to-Rawr-SLURM/README.md

 ./module1-ITS.sh
 ```
 6. check the quality of the data and if youre satisfied continue
+7. make sure the path/s to taxonomy reference databases are correct
-7. run module 2
+8. run module 2
 ```bash
 #for 16S
 ./module2-16S.sh
 #for ITS
 ./module2-ITS.sh
 ```
-8. say "rawr!" (only if the results were generated)
+9. say "rawr!" (only if the results were generated)
-9. Download the results
+10. Download the results

 ### output
 The output of the pipeline is saved in the folder "/results" and includes: